 Strategic Plan and Focus Areas

-In 2015, the United Midcoast Charities Board of Directors began an intensive two-year assessment of the organization and its service to the Midcoast community.
+The United Midcoast Charities Board of Directors recently completed an intensive two-year assessment of the organization and its service to the Midcoast community.
 We enlisted outside facilitators and advisors and held many listening sessions to gather input from agency partners, community members and stakeholders.

 Findings: There is no question that UMC plays a vital role in Midcoast Maine.
 Grantees stressed that UMC’s funding is essential for new programs, ongoing operations, and urgent individual needs..
 They regard UMC support as a de facto “seal of approval,” which by extension reinforces agencies’ ongoing fundraising initiatives.

 The listening sessions prompted an update of UMC’s mission language to very clearly articulate the way in which UMC helps maintain charitable organizations in its service area.